tonglin777/python-practice/README.md

 ```

 ### `most_common_aa.py`
-Finds the most common amino acid in a protein sequence, and how many times it appeara.
+Finds the most common amino acid in a protein sequence, and how many times it appears.
 ```python
 from most_common_aa import most_common_aa
 most_common_aa("MALWMRLLPLLALLALWGPD")